California Ski Safari

 Enviable sunshine, laidback culture and spectacular desert scenery: skiing in California is truly unique.
-Our whole staff team have experienced this ski safari, and it’s become one of our favourites thanks to California’s great snow and huge diversity.
+More than half of our team have experienced this ski safari, and it’s become one of our favourites thanks to California’s great snow and huge diversity.

 Lake Tahoe’s nine resorts are the focus of your adventure.
 Heavenly is the lowest-cost hotel base, while Squaw Valley has the best quality ski in/out properties.
 Smaller resorts, such as Northstar and Kirkwood, are easy to visit by car, shuttle bus, or even by taking the paddle-steamer across the lake.

 California’s scenic driving routes add another dimension and, beyond Tahoe, lesser-visited resorts such as Mammoth Mountain create a real feeling of exploration and discovery.

 Flying into San Francisco, the Golden Gate Bridge and Alcatraz are obvious reasons to stay a night or two, and we can’t recommend Chinatown enough - it’s the largest one outside Asia.
 Self-driving your way south through California, you could finish your adventure either with Los Angeles’ city beaches and the Hollywood Hills, or with the glitzy shows and 24-hour casinos in Las Vegas.